 ARTICLE XI: OBLIGATIONS AND INDEBTEDNESS

 Section 1 – Authority to Incur Obligations or Indebtedness

-  Only persons authorized by the Board to act on behalf AMR shall incur any obligation or indebtedness in the name of AMR.
+Only persons authorized by the Board of Directors to act on behalf of AMR shall incur any obligation or indebtedness in the name of AMR.
 All obligations or indebtedness incurred in accordance with the provisions of these Bylaws shall be incurred as corporate obligations.
 No personal liability whatever shall attach to or be incurred by any member or officer of AMR by reason of any such corporate obligation or liability.

-  • Printing, mailing, postage and stenographic expenses of AMR’s official publication.
+- Printing, mailing, postage, and stenographic expenses of AMR’s official publication.

-  • Stationary and postage for ordinary administrative use.
+- Stationery and postage for ordinary administrative use.

 Section 2 – Unauthorized Obligations

 No member of the Board of Directors or any other person authorized to act on behalf of AMR shall incur any obligation or indebtedness in the name of AMR which is not for the general benefit of the entire membership of AMR, nor shall the Board of Directors approve the incurring of any such obligation or indebtedness.

 Section 3 – Personal Liability for Unauthorized Obligation